hashintel/hash/infra/terraform/playbooks/db_recovery.md

 This command will block the current terminal until the DB instance has the `available` status.

-At teh end of the apply process, the ECS cluster should be automatically updated to point to the new, restored database.
+At the end of the `apply` process, the ECS cluster should be automatically updated to point to the new, restored database.